Skip to main content

 console.log('Sent:', result.txHash);

-Decrypt incoming messages from the blockchain.
+Decrypt incoming messages

 const decrypted = await client.decryptMessage(